-- When the UE moves outside the RNA, the UE performs RRC Resume to the target RAN node as per existing procedures in TS 23.501 [2].
+- When the UE moves outside the RNA, the UE performs UE Triggered Connection Resume in RRC Inactive procedure to the target RAN node as per existing procedures in TS 23.502 [3].

-- When the UE receives the MBS data in RRC Inactive state and move out of the RNA area but RRC resume fails, it follows existing procedures and transition to CM-IDLE.
-When the UE transition to CM-IDLE since is not able to receive the MBS multicast data at the new cell, the UE initiates the registration update procedure and activates the associated PDU session, so that the shared tunnel can be established (if not already established).
+- When the UE receives the MBS data in RRC Inactive state and move out of the RNA area but Connection resume fails, it follows existing procedures and transition to CM-IDLE.
+When the UE transition to CM-IDLE since is not able to receive the MBS multicast data at the new cell, the UE initiates the mobility registration update or Service Request procedure and activates the associated PDU session, so that the shared tunnel (if not already established) or the individual delivery can be established towards the NG-RAN node for multicast data delivery to the UE.

 We should discuss this issue more until the next meeting.
 I remove related wording right now.